 Pain anywhere in the body is not something that we plan or look forward to enduring.
 Yet, when it impedes our ability to enjoy Grandma’s famous pie, we may develop a whole new opinion about pain in the jaw!
-Having the sensation that each jaw motion may freeze or stop movement entirely is no picnic.
+Having the sensation that each jaw motion may freeze or stop movement entirely can cause you to panic.

 So, what can we do to recognize the cause and help eliminate the resulting pain?
 Gaining a basic understanding of how the jaw works and what makes it move is a great place to start.
 Let’s look at a few things that will help us understand the human jaw and its relationship with pain disorders.
 Then we will better be able to explain how chiropractic care helps TMJ pain.